ez98/DibSpace/Documents/Product-Direction.md

 ### **Your Scenario #1**

 Austin has an assignment due in a couple of days.
 He lives on campus, and his roommate has friends over to hang out.
-Austin opens the Study Reservation App to find available spots.
-He looks at spots in MTCC first because that is his favorite location to study.
+Austin opens DibSpace to find available study spots.
+He looks for quiet spots in Kaplan.
 He finds an open study space and reserves it for 5:00pm.
-It is currently 4:45pm.
 He walks over and arrives a couple minutes early.
 There is no one in the study space.
-He sits down and waits until 5:00pm to check-in to his reservation.
+He scans the QR code to check-in to his reservation.

 ### **Your Scenario #2**